rishisareen/rishisareen.github.io/blog/_posts/2025-10-03-ChiangMaiExperiments.md

 This was, of course, a spectacular mistake.

-Here's what haunts me: I consider myself careful.
+Here's what haunts me: I consider myself a careful person.
 I like controlled experiments, calculated risks.
 I understood I was alone in a foreign country trying something that could go sideways.
 So why did I casually take a second dose without even Googling?

 I've replayed that moment countless times.
 Was I truly sober when I took the second gummy?
 Or had the first one already begun its subtle work, messing with my judgment just enough to make me think I felt nothing?
 It's a question I'll never be able to answer.